Abbey Area Community Hub

 Local Authority led ambition

-Camden Council’s overriding ambition is to address health, education and housing inequality across the borough.
-At a time of reducing public resources this is only achievable by doing things differently, delivering better outcomes for their residents.
+Camden Council’s overarching ambition is to tackle health, education and housing inequality across the borough.
+At a time of reducing public resources, achieving meaningful impact requires new models of service delivery that provide better outcomes for residents and create long-term social value.

 Flexible and adaptable people-focused design